p410n3/SteamHourBoostWebInterface/README.md

 `wget -O - https://raw.githubusercontent.com/p410n3/SteamHourBoostWebInterface/master/install.sh | bash`

-as root.
 After that you need to do the following

     • "cd /var/steamhourboostv2" and then "coffee user.coffee" to add a steam account
     • go to /var/SteamHourBoostWebInterface/interface and change the config.php to use your data to login.